THE BEST WAY TO KNOW IF YOU NEED ORTHODONTICS IS TO COME IN FOR AN ASSESSMENT.

 If you suspect you need orthodontic treatment, it's advisable you book an assessment with a specialised orthodontist as soon as possible.
 We firmly believe in being proactive instead of reactive when it comes to your teeth's health.
 It's also important you take your children for an orthodontic assessment between age seven and nine for early problem detection & prevention.

-To discuss your orthodontic needs, book an assessment with Fine Orthodontics.
+To discuss your orthodontic needs, come visit Dr Fine and his team.